-- 11.3.1 Adhering to the Havering LSP (Local Safeguarding Partnership), London Borough of Havering and Engayne Primary School procedures with regard to referring a child if there are concerns about possible abuse. - 11.3.2 Keeping full written chronological records of in-school concerns about a child even if there is no need to make an immediate referral. - 11.3.3 Ensuring that all such records are kept confidentially and securely and are separate from pupil records. - 11.3.4 Ensuring that an indication of further record-keeping is marked on the pupil records. - 11.3.5 Checking the attendance of children subject to a Child Protection Plan on a daily basis. - 11.3.6 Ensuring that any child currently who is subject to a Child Protection Plan who is absent without explanation is referred to MASH (Social Care). - 11.3.7 Taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact these issues might be having on children's attendance, engagement and achievement at school. - 11.3.8 Ensuring that where any child currently who is subject to a Child Protection Plan leaves, their information is transferred to the new school immediately and that the child's social worker is informed.
-A digital copy of the child's information will be securely retained / archived by Engayne Primary School.
+- 13.12.1 Adhering to the Havering LSP (Local Safeguarding Partnership), London Borough of Havering and Engayne Primary School procedures with regard to referring a child if there are concerns about possible abuse. - 13.12.2 Keeping full written chronological records of in-school concerns about a child even if there is no need to make an immediate referral. - 13.12.3 Ensuring that all such records are kept confidentially and securely and are separate from pupil records. - 13.12.4 Ensuring that an indication of further record-keeping is marked on the pupil records. - 13.12.5 Checking the attendance of children subject to a Child Protection Plan on a daily basis. - 13.12.6 Ensuring that any child currently who is subject to a Child Protection Plan who is absent without explanation is referred to MASH (Social Care). - 13.12.7 Taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact these issues might be having on children's attendance, engagement and achievement at school. - 13.12.8 Ensuring that where any child currently who is subject to a Child Protection Plan leaves, their information is transferred securely to the new school immediately (within 5 days of the child starting the new school) and that the child's social worker is informed.
+A digital copy of the child's information will be securely retained / archived by Engayne Primary School. - 13.12.9 The Governing body should ensure the DSL has the appropriate status and authority to carry out the duties of the post.
+The role carries a significant level of responsibility and the postholder should be given the additional time, funding, training, resources, and support needed to carry out the role effectively.

-12.0 Supporting children
+14.0 Supporting children